 ● There are more than 9 million speakers all over the world, which is strange yet astonishing for a language that was hardly spoken by 400 CE.
 Back then, it wasn’t a part of people’s everyday lives; they merely studied it or used it in literature.

-● It was only in the late 19th century that with the return of Jews to Israel, things began to change and Hebrew gained popularity as a spoken language.
+● It was only in the late 19th century that with the return of Jews to Israel, things began to change and Hebrew become highly most spoken future language.

 Did you know that “the only language of contemporary India which is recognizably continuous with a classical past1” has close to 70 million native speakers?